Jumbuck Sheep Farm, 3634 Highway 511,

 Our breeding male LGD is a pure Maremma, purchased from Kate Stone of Kentucky.

-All three of these dogs are excellent, conscientious guardians.
+Both parents are excellent, conscientious guardians.

 tbd